-A soft tap on the brake pedal, pulling the speed control lever towards you "CANCEL", or normal brake or clutch pressure while slowing the vehicle will deactivate speed control without erasing the set speed memory.
+A soft tap on the brake pedal, pulling the Electronic Speed Control lever toward you, "CANCEL", or normal brake or clutch pressure while slowing the vehicle will deactivate speed control without erasing the set speed memory.
 Pressing the ON/OFF button or turning off the ignition switch erases the set speed memory.